Le Mancenillier (Gottschalk): Musical analysis

-Based on a Saint-Domingue's eight-bar folk tune titled Chanson de Lizette, the Creole melody Ou som souroucou and either the Louisiana's Ma mourri or the Martinique's Tant sirop est doux, its title refers to the manchineel, a tree from the tropics which grows poisonous small apple-like fruits.
+Based on a Saint-Domingue's eight-bar folk tune titled Chanson de Lizette, the Creole melody Ou som souroucou and either Louisiana's Ma mourri or Martinique's Tant sirop est doux, its title refers to the manchineel, a tree from the tropics which grows poisonous small apple-like fruits.
 It can't be burned for the smoke might cause blindness and one standing beneath its branches during a rainfall might have the skin blistered by its sap.
 It's a composition certainly based on a poem of the same name by Charles Hubert Millevoye.

 Although Gottschalk called the piece a "serenade", it was written as a ballad in the ABA form.
 With 238 bars and a 92 bpm Andante tempo marked as malinconico, it has a 2/2 time signature.
 The introductory melody is established under a staccato accompaniment on the left hand with the middle section marked by the contrasts of the staccato rhythm of left hand over the melodic phrases of the right, followed by a series of modulations.
-The third motif in B-flat comes with a fortissimo shift of the melody, followed by a long coda with light variations in triplets in the final bars.
+The third motif in B♭ comes with a fortissimo shift of the melody, followed by a long coda with light variations in triplets in the final bars.